Every gardener knows the health of their soil is one of the most important factors in achieving a successful gardening season.

-- It's easier to make than compost as there are no mixing of greens and browns.
+- It's easier to make than compost as there is no mixing of greens and browns.

 - It increases water retention.
 In areas where droughts are a constant threat, this can be really important.
 It really soaks up the rain.
 It has been known to hold up to 400% of its own weight in water.